nathan-www/micro-php/README.md

 $app->run();
 ```

 This creates a new route for the URL */test*.
-If you visit yourdomain.tld/test, you should see the text "Hello world!" displayed.
+If you visit domain.com/test, you should see the text "Hello world!" displayed.

+**Please note:** If your main file is not in the root directory for your domain name, you'll may wish to set a new root directory in your app.
+Eg. If you are handling pages within a subdirectory domain.com/dir/, you can add `$app->set_root('/dir/');`.
+Otherwise, when creating routes you will need to prepend '/dir/' before every path.

 ### Routes